Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

 In Figs.~\ref{fig:optjas}(a)(c), contour lines are concentric circles because the Jastrow factor only has a $|\mathbf{r}_1-\mathbf{r}_2|$ dependence.
 A small weight of the Jastrow factor near $\mathbf{r}_1 \sim \mathbf{r}_2$ represents that electrons avoid each other by strong Coulomb repulsion.
 By including the $S_{\mathrm{een}}$ Jastrow terms, in Figs.~\ref{fig:optjas}(b)(d), the Jastrow function can exhibit more complex behavior.
 Here, a weight of the Jastrow factor near the nucleus increases to some extent compared with Figs.~\ref{fig:optjas}(a)(c), which is a natural consequence of the electron-nucleus attractive interaction.
 In other words, the electron-electron-nucleus terms in the Jastrow function alleviate the overscreening caused by the $S_{\mathrm{ee}}$ Jastrow function, which does not take into account the position of the nucleus.
-We can see this trend also in Fig.~\ref{fig:optjas_line}, where the same plot constrained on the $y_1=z_1=0$ line is shown.
-It is interesting that the trend mentioned above is more conspicuous for the Jastrow factors obtained by the energy minimization than for those obtained by the variance minimization.
-Note that, in Figs.~\ref{fig:optjas} and \ref{fig:optjas_line}, a constant multiplication of the Jastrow factor is meaningless because this degree of freedom is absorbed in the normalization condition of the many-body wave function.
-In our definition, the one-electron orbitals in the Slater determinant are only normalized.
+We can see this trend also in Fig.~\ref{fig:optjas_line}, where the same plots constrained on the $y_1=z_1=0$ line are shown.

+Note that, in Figs.~\ref{fig:optjas} and \ref{fig:optjas_line}, a constant multiplication of the Jastrow factor $F$ is physically meaningless because this degree of freedom is absorbed in the normalization condition of the many-body wave function.
 Even though, the VMC total energy, $\langle \Phi F| \mathcal{H} | F\Phi\rangle/\langle F\Phi | F\Phi \rangle$ is appropriately defined.
-In the (Bi)TC method, not $F$ but $F^{-1}\mathcal{H}F$ is used in equations, where such a constant multiplication does not play any role.
+Also in the TC and BITC methods, not $F$ but $F^{-1}\mathcal{H}F$ appears in equations, where such a constant multiplication does not play any role.
+Therefore, in Figs.~\ref{fig:optjas} and \ref{fig:optjas_line}, we multiply a constant for the Jastrow factor $F$ obtained by HF$+$VMC so that it has almost the same value at the electron-electron coalescence point as that obtained by TC$+$VMC using the same type of the Jastrow parameters (e-e or e-e-n).
+For example, in Fig.~\ref{fig:optjas_line}, Jastrow factors of e-e (HF$+$VMC) and e-e (TC$+$VMC) almost coincide at the electron-electron coalescence point.

+By comparing the Jastrow factors obtained by HF$+$VMC and TC$+$VMC, we can see that the Jastrow factors obtained by TC$+$VMC tend to have a larger weight in the region where an electron-electron distance is long.
+On the other hand, TC one-electron orbitals tend to be more localized than HF orbitals as we shall see later.
+Thus, it seems that the Jastrow factor and one-electron orbitals (Slater determinant) exhibit an inverse trend to balance it out for well-approximating the exact eigenstate.

 To see the role of the Jastrow factor in more detail, in Fig.~\ref{fig:effpot}, we show the TC effective potential of the electron at $x_1=(\mathbf{r}_1, \sigma_1)$ defined as follows:

 where the first and second terms represent the electron-nucleus and electron-electron Coulomb potentials, respectively.
 Here we took a part of the TC effective interaction terms that describes the electron-electron cusp condition, to say, that exhibits a divergent behavior near the electron-electron coalescence point.
 Other effective potential terms have a relatively minor role near the electron-electron coalescence point since they do not exhibit such a divergent behavior, and are not shown here for simplicity.
 Details for plotting, such as the fixed $\mathbf{r}_2$, are the same as those used for Fig.~\ref{fig:optjas}.